 Emergency plans in residential parks

-All park owners must now have an emergency plan in place for each residential park (from 1 September 2019).
+All park owners must have an emergency plan in place for each residential park (since 1 September 2019).

 Writing your emergency plan

 An emergency plan helps to ensure the safety of all park residents in an emergency.
 An emergency may include:

 - chemical spill